PrefectHQ/prefect/docs/tutorial/deployments.md

 - stay running to listen for flow runs for this deployment; when a run is found, it will be _asynchronously executed within a subprocess_

 !!! warning "Deployments must be defined in static files"
-    Flows can be defined and run interactively, that is, within REPLs or Notebooks; deployments, on the other hand, require that your flow definition be in a known file (which can be located on a remote filesystem in certain setups).
+    Flows can be defined and run interactively, that is, within REPLs or Notebooks.
+    Deployments, on the other hand, require that your flow definition be in a known file (which can be located on a remote filesystem in certain setups).

-Because this deployment has no schedule or triggering automation, you will need to use the UI or API to create runs for it; let's use the CLI (in a separate terminal window) to see what happens:
+Because this deployment has no schedule or triggering automation, you will need to use the UI or API to create runs for it.
+Let's use the CLI (in a separate terminal window) to see what happens:
 <div class="terminal">
 ```bash
 prefect deployment run 'get_repo_info/my-first-deployment'
 ```
 </div>

 If you are watching either your terminal or your UI, you should see the newly created run execute successfully!
-Let's take this further by adding a schedule and additional metadata.
+Let's take this example further by adding a schedule and additional metadata.

 ### Additional options

-The `serve` method on flows exposes many options for your deployment; let's use a few of these options now:
+The `serve` method on flows exposes many options for your deployment.
+Let's use a few of these options now:

 - `cron`: a keyword that allows us to set a cron string schedule for the deployment; see [schedules](/concepts/schedules/) for more advanced scheduling options
 - `tags`: a keyword that allows us to tag this deployment and its runs for bookkeeping and filtering purposes
 - `description`: a keyword that allows us to document what this deployment does; by default the description is set from the docstring of the flow function, but we did not document our flow
-- `version`: a keyword that allows us to track changes to our deployment; by default a hash of the file containing the flow is used.
-Popular options include semver tags or git commit hashes
+- `version`: a keyword that allows us to track changes to our deployment; by default a hash of the file containing the flow is used; popular options include semver tags or git commit hashes

 Setting these fields is simple:
 ```python